snaramirez872/definitiveKH/README.md

 ### Games Page
 - The Original Games + DLC in **Release Order**
 - The remastered versions that exist for some of the games
-- The different collections that exist for the series.
+- The different collections that exist for the series
+- Ends with a short paragraph that details a reccomended plan for where to play the games.

 ### Story Page (In Progress)
 - Will give synopses for each of the game.